 By downloading, copying, distributing, and/or referencing the documents contained herein, you hereby agree as a condition of being permitted to do any of the foregoing acts to use the documents only for the purposes of developing products or services in accordance with such documents and educational activities.
 Except as permitted by CableLabs in its sole discretion in a separate written agreement, no permission is granted to modify the documents herein (except via the Engineering Change process), or to download, use, copy, modify and/or distribute any of the documents contained herein for any other purpose, including any litigation purpose.

-Technical specifications publicly available for suppliers to reference are provided in PDF format only.
+Technical specifications publicly available for vendors to reference are provided in PDF format only.
 Issued specifications undergo changes through an open Engineering Change Process.
-When Engineering Changes have been approved as Engineering Change Notices (ECNs), they are publicly posted under the project-specific webpages.
-Once ECNs are incorporated into the specification and the next version of the specification has been published, those incorporated ECNs will be removed from the public Web page and archived in DocZone.
-The public Web page will state if there are no ECNs for a particular project.
+When an Engineering Change has been approved as an Engineering Change Notice (ECN), it is publicly posted on the webpage of the specific specification version against which it was written.
+Once ECNs are incorporated into the specification and the next version of the specification has been published, those incorporated ECNs will remain on the specification public webpage and also archived in InfoZone.
+If there are no ECNs against a specification, then the “Attached Documents” will be marked “No”.

 To submit an Engineering Change Request (ECR) against a CableLabs specification, please complete and submit the appropriate CableLabs Engineering Change Request Form.
-If you have a DocZone account, click here.
-If you do not have a DocZone account, click here to request the form.
+If you have a CableLabs account, click here.
+If you do not have a CableLabs account, click here and complete the form; under “select a topic”, choose Specifications / Engineering Changes to request the form.

 Engineering Change Notices (ECNs) have been approved for many of CableLabs®-issued specifications.
 The ECNs are considered part of the set of specifications—the ECNs and the issued specifications must be examined in order to fully understand specific requirements.

-Consistent with current practice, Engineering Change Notices (ECNs) are Minor Changes considered to be part of the applicable specification effective in accordance with Section 7.3 of the DOCSIS License Agreement, even though they may not yet be included in a published version of that specification.
+Consistent with current practice, Engineering Change Notices (ECNs) are Minor Changes considered to be part of the applicable specification, even though they may not yet be included in a published version of that specification.
 Therefore, for the purpose of compliance testing, CableLabs considers the current version of the specification to consist of the most recent, published version of the specification as it appears on CableLabs’ Web site, and any ECNs approved since the specification publication but not yet incorporated into the specification.
 Note that ECNs are considered mandatory for Certification/Qualification in the Certification Wave or effective date as indicated in the ECN.

 The DPoE Specifications have three primary goals to:

-- Facilitate multi-supplier interoperability—the DPoE specifications will provide a common foundation for suppliers to build products that will not only interoperate with the DOCSIS back office servers, but with other supplier’s equipment.
-As a result, DPoE Optical Network Unit (ONU) suppliers can expect their product to interoperate with others who provide DPoE Systems.
+- Facilitate multi-vendor interoperability—the DPoE specifications will provide a common foundation for vendors to build products that will not only interoperate with the DOCSIS back office servers, but with other vendor’s equipment.
+As a result, DPoE Optical Network Unit (ONU) vendors can expect their product to interoperate with others who provide DPoE Systems.

 - Allow for use of DOCSIS provisioning—DOCSIS provisioning systems provide configuration information for millions of DOCSIS devices.
 The DPoE specifications provide requirements for EPON equipment to be provisioned using the same DOCSIS servers.